|Super Admin, Admin

 Time to hire is a measurement that is sensitive to the recruitment processes, strategies, and objectives of an organization.
 The Time to Hire Configuration feature allows you to define the start and end points of the time to hire calculation, so the chart values on your Visual Insights dashboards will be reflective of the way in which your talent acquisition team operates.
-Readers of this article will learn about:

 How time to hire is calculated